sohumshah2/campuscollab/README.md

 - **Event Discovery:**
   - View a comprehensive list of upcoming events nearby and relevant to your field.
-  - Easily RSVP to events to secure your spot
+  - Easily RSVP to events to secure your spot.

 - **Peer Search:**
   - Use advanced filters to find students with specific coding skills and technological expertise.